 She said the vice-president should be sacked from government because she was "corrupt, an extortionist, incompetent, a gossiper, a liar and ungrateful", and accused her of collaborating with opposition forces and white people to undermine the country's post-independence gains.

-A few months later Mrs Mujuru was expelled from Zanu-PF.
-She remains a leader of the opposition National People's Party (NPP) and is spearheading a People's Rainbow Coalition (PRC), urging people to register to vote to prevent the perpetual rule of Mr Mugabe and his wife.
+A few months later, Mrs Mujuru was expelled from Zanu-PF.
+She remains a leader of the opposition National People's Party (NPP) and is spearheading a People's Rainbow Coalition (PRC), where she urged people to register to vote to prevent the perpetual rule of Mr Mugabe and his wife.

 When he fell ill at a rally and had to be airlifted out of the country for treatment, his supporters blamed poison administered through ice cream from Mrs Mugabe's dairy farm, a suggestion she denied.